4TUResearchData-Carpentries/software_carpentry_learner/bash/solutions.md

 3. The shell would expand * to match everything in the current directory, so the command would try to remove all matched files and an additional file called .txt
 4. The shell expands *.* to match all filenames containing at least one ., including the processed files (.txt) and raw files (.dat)

+## Section 5: Loops

+### Exercise 1: Write Your Own Loop

+    $ for loop_variable in 0 1 2 3 4 5 6 7 8 9
+    > do
+    >     echo $loop_variable
+    > done

+    0
+    1
+    2
+    3
+    4
+    5
+    6
+    7
+    8
+    9

+### Exercise 2: Variables In Loops

+The first code block gives the same output on each iteration through the loop.
+Bash expands the wildcard *.pdb within the loop body (as well as before the loop starts) to match all files ending in .pdb and then lists them using ls.
+The expanded loop would look like this:

+    $ for datafile in cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    > do
+    >     ls cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    > done

+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+    cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb

+The second code block lists a different file on each loop iteration.
+The value of the datafile variable is evaluated using $datafile, and then listed using ls.

+### Exercise 3: Limiting Sets Of Files

+4 is the correct answer. * matches zero or more characters, so any file name starting with the letter c, followed by zero or more other characters will be matched.

+### Exercise 4: Limiting Sets Of Files (Continued)

+4 is the correct answer. * matches zero or more characters, so a file name with zero or more characters before a letter c and zero or more characters after the letter c will be matched.

+### Exercise 5: Saving To A File In A loop - Part One

+1. The text from each file in turn gets written to the alkanes.pdb file.
+However, the file gets overwritten on each loop iteration, so the final content of alkanes.pdb is the text from the propane.pdb file.

+### Exercise 6: Saving To A File In A loop - Part Two

+3 is the correct answer. >> appends to a file, rather than overwriting it with the redirected output from a command.
+Given the output from the cat command has been redirected, nothing is printed to the screen.

+### Exercise 7: Doing A Dry Run

+The second version is the one we want to run.
+This prints to screen everything enclosed in the quote marks, expanding the loop variable name because we have prefixed it with a dollar sign.
+It also does not modify nor create the file all.pdb, as the >> is treated literally as part of a string rather than as a redirection instruction.

+The first version appends the output from the command echo cat $datafile to the file, all.pdb.
+This file will just contain the list; cat cubane.pdb, cat ethane.pdb, cat methane.pdb etc.

+Try both versions for yourself to see the output!
+Be sure to open the all.pdb file to view its contents.

+### Exercise 8: Nested Loops

+We have a nested loop, i.e. contained within another loop, so for each species in the outer loop, the inner loop (the nested loop) iterates over the list of temperatures, and creates a new directory for each combination.

+Try running the code for yourself to see which directories are created!